lmiori92/taxibus/README.md

 By designing a crystal clear write() function it is possible to send commands and character to the target display without knowing a bit of the intermediate layers.
 The initial implementation is focused on write-only operations which are mainly targetting display drivers.

+# Library Name
+A "taxi" is a transportation mean that carries people from one place to another and it is usually quite pricey, much higher than a public transportation mean, say a "bus".
+With this library we want to perform a better integration of both worlds: a taxi is easy to get and on-demand, a bus might get tricky to catch.
+We want to integrate device drivers in a jiffy paying a somewhat higher cost, still trying to follow the bus lines...

 # Requirements

 - the user shall only define the behavior of the final destination.
 This can be defining and toggling pins on a specific architecture, opening a file for debugging the transmitted data and so on.